PsudoDeSudo/proxiani/README.md

 - Supports SSL/TLS for encrypting all communication with Miriani.
 - Automatically reconnects to Miriani if network issues break the connection.
 - Addresses an issue in VIP Mud that causes lines of text to randomly break.
-- Improves stability for VIP Mud and the soundpack.
 - Makes sms, smc, and other starmap commands lightning fast.
-- Makes the conf command much faster.
 - Creates clean and timestamped logs of incoming text from Miriani.
 ... and much more!